Analytics for Bloggers: What to Track and Which Tools to Use

 1. Pageviews

-What it tells you: How many times your pages were loaded in a given period.
-Pageviews are the broadest measure of traffic and the easiest to understand.
-While they're often called a “vanity metric,” they're still essential context.
-A post can't convert if nobody sees it.
-Track pageviews over time to spot trends — is your blog growing week over week, or has growth plateaued?
+How many times your pages were loaded in a given period.
+The broadest measure of traffic and the easiest to understand.
+While often called a “vanity metric,” pageviews provide essential context — a post can't convert if nobody sees it.
+Track them over time to spot whether your blog is growing week over week or has plateaued.

 2. Time on Page